AdaptiveCity/acp_lorawan_gateways/GATEWAY_INSTALLATION.md

 <!-- 6.
 Router: `ttn-router-eu` (will be suggested automatically after selecting Frequency Plan). -->
 6. Location: click on the map.
 <!-- 8.
 Antenna Placement: `indoor`|`outdoor` as appropriate. -->
-9. Click `Create Gateway` bottom right of page.
+7. Click `Create Gateway` bottom right of page.
+8. Download the `global_conf.json` which will be required in Basic Station setup step below.
-10. After registration, generate an API Key which will be needed in the Multitech 'setup packet forwarder' step below.
+10. After registration, generate two API Keys (one for LNS and one for CUPS) which will be needed in the Basic Station Setup step below.

 ### Initial setup - Multitech Gateway and https://devicehq.com